PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 One can use the `hostname` command and `if` statements to deal with differences between clusters.
 For an example of this, see the [checkquota](#checkquota) section below.

-One could also store the shortcuts in `myshortcuts.sh` and then load it in interactive shells in the `.bashrc` file:
+One could also store the shortcuts in `myshortcuts.sh` and then load that file in interactive shells in the `~/.bashrc` file:

 ```
 # source local definitions